 Treadmills are awesome.
 They are convenient, available in almost all gyms, and scalable when it comes to intensity and speed.
 Plus, they can also help you stay fit and keep your running program humming all year round without having to worry about the weather or road conditions.

 Not only that, but you can also do all kinds of workouts on the treadmill, from long runs, intervals, to incline sprints, and race simulations.
 This makes them the perfect race-training playground.

 For more on treadmill benefits, go to: 10 Reasons why you Should Run on a Treadmill.

 Start your treadmill training with this awesome incline workout.

 9. Hit the Weight Room

 Hitting the weight room regularly can help you increase strength in all major muscles—especially your running muscles—as well as bulletproof your body against common (overuse) injuries.

-So try this routine: after a 5-minute warm-up, do 20 squats, 20 push-ups, 20 lunges on each leg, and then do the a one-minute plank hold.
+Try this routine: after a 5-minute warm-up, do 20 squats, 20 push-ups, 20 lunges on each leg, and then do the one-minute plank hold.